 “Without a strong support system, faculty may try the new courseware, struggle through it, then leave it on the shelf,” she says.
 “But even more important than the tool is this opportunity to support effective instruction.”

-Garth-McCullough says effective support systems have these essential characteristics:
+Garth-McCullough says effective faculty development for adaptive learning implementations have these essential characteristics:

 - It’s team based.
 Everyone works together to share strategies, troubleshoot issues, and brainstorm ideas.

 - It’s “just-in-time”learning.
 Faculty can get training when they implement it in their courses, rather than being expected to just take big chunks of time before the semester starts.

 - It’s contextualized.
 The training is highly relevant to the unique needs of the institution, its faculty, and the student body it serves.